offsite-solutions/docker-os15/README.md

 os15-php74-xxx images based on os15-php74-base image, but with special arguments to ensure the ability to build the proper image with required features only.

 Docker build arguments are:
-- with_xdebug=TRUE|FALSE
+- with_xDebug=TRUE|FALSE
 - with_composer=TRUE|FALSE
 - with_oci8=TRUE|FALSE
 - with_pgsql=TRUE|FALSE
 - with_sqlsrv=TRUE|FALSE

-Example, build a base image with oci8 driver and xdebug enabled:
+Example, build a base image with oci8 driver and xDebug enabled:

     docker build \
-    --build-arg with_xdebug=TRUE \
+    --build-arg with_xDebug=TRUE \
     --build-arg with_composer=FALSE \
     --build-arg with_oci8=TRUE \
     --build-arg with_pgsql=FALSE \